Emory University Post Doctoral Fellow- Epidemiology in Atlanta, Georgia

 MINIMUM QUALIFICATIONS: A doctoral degree or equivalent (Ph.D., M.D., ScD., D.V.M., DDS etc) in an appropriate field.
 Excellent scientific writing ability and strong oral communication skills.
 The ability to work effectively and collegially with colleagues.
 Additional qualifications as specified by the Principal Investigator.

-Excellent interpersonal skills with the ability to foster a good working relationship on team and multisite studies
+Excellent interpersonal skills with the ability to foster a good working relationship with others on the team and collaborators

 Connect With Us!

 Not ready to apply?